discretize/discretize-guides/builds/guardian/power-willbender/index.md

 - Using <Skill name="Rushing Justice"/> will create <Skill name="Willbender Flames"/> and makes you inflict <Condition name="Burning"/> every few hits.
 This will grant you a stacking buff from <Trait name="Lethal Tempo"/>.
 You want to use this skill as soon as possible to start stacking the buff.
 - If you precast another Virtue before the fight, you can delay this skill a bit.
 - Whenever you need healing or <Boon name="Aegis"/>/<Boon name="Stability"/>, you can use <Skill name="Flowing Resolve"/> or <Skill name="Crashing Courage"/> instead.
 - <Skill name="Whirling Light"/> deals high damage and can safely be used off-cooldown.
-It has lower priority than most of your other skills.
+It has a lower priority than most of your other skills.
 - If you kill certain enemies, your <Skill name="Rushing Justice"/> will reset due to <Trait name="Renewed Justice"/>.
 In this case, your other skills will still take priority until the current <Skill name="Rushing Justice"/> runs out.
 The opener at this step looks like this: